zlabjp/nghttpx-ingress-lb/README.md

 The official Docker images are available at [Docker Hub](https://hub.docker.com/r/zlabjp/nghttpx-ingress-controller/).

 ## Requirements

 - default backend [404-server](https://github.com/kubernetes/contrib/tree/master/404-server)

+Actually, any backend web server will suffice as long as it returns some kind of error code for any requests.

 ## Deploy the Ingress controller